Multi-Modal Automatic Prosody Annotation with Contrastive Pretraining of SSWP: Introduction

-However, human annotation of prosodic features is time-consuming, expensive, and often times inconsistent \cite{dai2022automatic, rosenberg2010autobi}.
-There are three categories of attempts at achieving automatic prosody annotation to address the fore-mentioned issues, including: 1) audio-only spectrogram analysis approach \cite{rosenberg2010autobi}, 2) text-only prosody prediction \cite{sloan19_ssw, chen2022character}, and 3) multi-modal prosody annotation \cite{dai2022automatic, yuan2022low, ananthakrishnan2007automatic, sridhar2008exploiting, qian2010automatic}.
-Among all these attempts, multi-modal prosody annotation with pretrained text-speech model outperforms the others but the result is still far from satisfying.
-Dai et al. \cite{dai2022automatic} use cross-attention to align the information from a pretrained Conformer-ASR model \cite{gulati2020conformer} and a pretrained BERT \cite{devlin2018bert} on Chinese prosodic boundary annotation.
-Yuan et al. \cite{yuan2022low} apply cross-lingual transfer learning on the same model for Mongolian prosody annotation.
-The major drawbacks of this approach are two folds.
+Three categories of method are attempted to address automatic prosody annotation: 1) audio-only spectrogram analysis approach \cite{rosenberg2010autobi, suni2017hierarchical}, 2) text-only prosody prediction \cite{zou21_interspeech, stephenson22_interspeech, sloan19_ssw, chen2022character}, and 3) multi-modal prosody annotation \cite{dai2022automatic, yuan2022low, ananthakrishnan2007automatic, sridhar2008exploiting, qian2010automatic}.
+Among all these, multi-modal prosody annotation with pretrained text-speech model outperforms the others by utilizing inputs of both modalities, but the result is still far from satisfactory.
+Dai et al.\ \cite{dai2022automatic} use cross-attention to align and fuse acoustic information from a pretrained Conformer-ASR model \cite{gulati2020conformer} and text information from a pretrained BERT \cite{devlin2018bert} for Chinese prosodic boundary annotation.
+Yuan et al.\ \cite{yuan2022low} apply cross-lingual transfer learning of the same model for Mongolian.
+The major drawbacks of this approach are two-fold.
 1) Implicit alignment between text and speech by cross-attention leads to high requirement for annotated data.
-2) Phonetic posteriorgrams (PPGs) contain little acoustic information and lack sufficient intonation information \cite{li2021ppg} which are crucial for prosodic boundaries detection.
-These drawbacks motivate us to search for better prosody representation containing richer acoustic and intonation information of aligned text-speech pairs.
+2) Phonetic posteriorgrams (PPGs) lack sufficient prosodic information \cite{li2021ppg} which is crucial for prosody annotation.
+These drawbacks motivate us to search for better representation with enriched prosody information that can improve the performance of prosody annotation.
+In this paper, we study the automatic annotation of English prosodic boundaries and its effect on synthesised speech.